 The other popular mode of transportation for both locals and visitors is bike-sharing.
-Like Uber and Lyft, a lot of cities with downtown areas are using a bike or scooter share.
-Downtown Vancouver has Mobi by Shaw Go and anyone can sign up!
+Like Uber and Lyft, many cities with downtown areas use bike or scooter share.
+Downtown Vancouver has Mobi by Shaw Go, and anyone can sign up!
 Just go to their website and sign up for a 24-hour or 30-day pass.

 If you plan to bike around the city for more than 24 hours, the 30-day pass is a great deal.
 Then you order your bike share, pick one up at a station, ride to your destination, end your ride, and repeat when needed.

 In our opinion, Vancouver does not have the best public transportation system compared to Washington D.C. or New York City.
 However, it does get the job done and we relied on the public transportation system a lot during our 3 days in Vancouver.
 The public transportation system in Vancouver includes buses, the SkyTrain (metro), and the sea bus.
 My recommendation is to buy the all-day Compass Card for $10.50(CAD) and use it to get around the city via bus, sky train, and sea bus.